MSc in International Relations, Strategy and Security (Distance Learning)

 FACULTY & STAFF OF THE PROGRAMME

-Deputy Head of the Department of History, Politics and International Studies
+Marina Eleftheriadou is Assistant Professor of International Relations & Security at the Department of History, Politics and International

 Georgios Maris

-Research Fellow in in Political Economy of International Relations
+Research Fellow in in Political Economy of International Relations, University of Aegean

 Georgios Maris is Associate Professor in Political Economy of International Relations at the University of the Aegean (Department of Mediterranean Studies).